Johnny McEvoy

-Johnny McEvoy (born 24 April 1945) is an Irish singer and entertainer of Country and Irish genre born in Banagher, County Offaly, Ireland.
+Johnny McEvoy (born 24 April 1945) is an Irish singer and entertainer of the country and Irish genre born in Banagher, County Offaly, Ireland.

 Personal life

-Johnny was born in 1945, one of four children with two sisters and a brother to John and Emily McEvoy.
+McEvoy was born in 1945, one of four children with two sisters and a brother to John and Emily McEvoy.
 His father was a bus driver and his mother was a housewife.
-Johnny's father was not initially supportive of his musical career: "It wasn't a bad relationship.
+McEvoy's father was not initially supportive of his musical career: "It wasn't a bad relationship.
 We just seemed to have no relationship... until, I became famous."
 His mother, by contrast, was supportive, and suggested that he record Mursheen Durkin.

-He met his wife Odette in 1967 and they married in 1970.
-The song The Planter's daughter is written about her and references her supposed ancestry from Strongbow.
+McEvoy met his wife Odette in 1967 and they married in 1970.
+The song "The Planter's Daughter" was written about her and references her supposed ancestry from Strongbow.
 They have two children: Jonathan and Alice.

 McEvoy has admitted to finding fame "scary" and believes that it triggered his manic depression, an issue he first spoke about on Gay Byrne's talk show in the early 1990s.
 He gave up drinking in 1979: "Giving up was the easiest thing I ever did and it might have saved my life."

 During his wife's illness, he cancelled all tour, recording and travel plans.
 To stay occupied, he wrote a songbook recounting the songs he has sung over the years, both his own compositions and covers.
 His wife helped by typing out song lyrics.
-Odette died of ovarian cancer on 12th November 2013.
+Odette died of ovarian cancer on 12 November 2013.

-He now lives in Greystones and is in a relationship with Mary.

 Career

-He was initially part of a duo called "Ramblers Two", the other member being fellow art student Michael Crotty.
+McEvoy was initially part of a duo called "Ramblers Two", the other member being fellow art student Michael Crotty.
 Their fame was enhanced when they supported the Rolling Stones when they came to Ireland in 1965 in the Adelphi cinema.
-After a stint touring Ireland and England in the mid-sixties, the two went their separate ways.
+After a stint touring Ireland and England in the mid-1960s, the two went their separate ways.
 Johnny McEvoy's first big break came in late 1966 when he recorded "Mursheen Durkin," an old ballad from the west of Ireland.
 It topped the charts at number one for three consecutive weeks.
 It was followed by "The Boston Burglar" which also reached number one in the charts.
 His first tour to the U.S. was in 1967, highlighted by a concert at New York City's Carnegie Hall.
 It was at this stage he had his third number one Hit with the song "Nora" (a version of When You and I Were Young, Maggie)," from Seán O'Casey's famous play The Plough and the Stars.